 In respect of uncertain tax positions, where an outflow of funds is believed to be probable and a reliable estimate of the outcome of the dispute can be made, management provides for its best estimate of the liability.
-In calculating any such liability a risk based approach is applied which takes into account, as appropriate, the probability that the Group would be able to obtain compensatory adjustments under international tax treaties.
+Such provisions are measured using either the best estimate, or the expected value model depending on management's judgement of which method better predicts the resolution of the uncertainty.

 The estimated annual benefit of global intellectual property and innovation incentives is accounted for within current and deferred tax.